-During its 2011 fall meeting, the On Earth Peace board of directors issued the following statement of inclusion:
+In its 2011 fall meeting, the On Earth Peace board of directors issued this statement of inclusion:

 We are troubled by attitudes and actions in the church, which exclude persons on the basis of gender, sexual orientation, ethnicity, or any other aspect of human identity.
 We believe God calls the church to welcome all persons into full participation in the life of the faith community.

 While this statement of conscience arose in the Church of the Brethren, we believe it applies to the whole church everywhere and all organizations.

 In its 2019-2020 board meetings, On Earth Peace decided to join the Supportive Communities Network of the Brethren Mennonite Council for LGBT Interests (BMC).

 What was the catalyst for making this statement of inclusion?

 Our board and staff have discussed concerns regarding exclusion of women, people of color, and lgbtq (lesbian, gay, bisexual, transgendered, or queer) individuals for several years.
 The 2011 Annual Conference was especially difficult for so many in our denomination, not just because of the subject matter at hand, but also because of the language and actions made at the conference.
 Unkind and aggressive words were used on all sides of the issue, but the death threat made to an openly gay member of our denomination is especially disheartening, saddening, and deplorable.
 While the 2011 Annual Conference was the most recent example that moved us to make a statement, it was definitely not the only impetus.